chainflip-io/chainflip-backend/state-chain/pallets/cf-validator/design.md

 # CF-Validator Design Document

 A pallet to run the validator auction at set days, at the moment that would be an epoch of 28 days, but would be configurable with a sudo call.
 On an auction event a list of stakers would be taken from the staking pallet and cross referenced with their visibility online based on their staked amount.
-The top X amount of this list would then have Y amount reserved/locked for the upcoming session.
+The top X number of stakers of this list would then have Y amount reserved/locked for the upcoming session.
+The amount bonded, or Y, would be the smallest amount staked by the set of X stakers so that all bond the same amount.

 ## Calls

 ```
 // Set days for epoch, sudo call
 fn set_epoch(days: u32)
-// Set minimum staked amount, sudo call
-fn set_min_stake(stake: Balance)
 // Set size of validator set, sudo call
 fn set_validator_set_size(size: u32)
 // Rotate set, sudo call.
 Resets epoch time and rotate validators